WHAT TO DO BEFORE, DURING, AND AFTER A FREEZE TO PROTECT YOUR PLANTS

 Protect Your Pipes

 Insulate exposed pipes in crawl spaces, garages, attics, and along exterior walls.
 Cover all outdoor hose bibs with insulated faucet covers and disconnect hoses so water is not trapped and frozen.
-Hose bib covers are inexpensive and easy to find online, including options from Amazon, Home Depot, and Lowe’s.
+Faucet covers are inexpensive, easy to find at stores like Walmart, Home Depot, and Lowe’s, and they work well all winter.
+These are my favorite Insulated Faucet Covers that work really well all winter long.

 Keep Water Moving